jozefg/blog/posts/2015-04-24-sml-for-haskellers.md

 since `user` isn't a record, it has a constructor which *contains a record*.
 In order to apply `#firstName` we have to pattern match first.

-Finally, SML has a real, honest too goodness specification.
+Finally, SML has a real, honest to goodness specification.
 In fact, SML is so well specified it's been [completely mechanized][sml-in-twelf].
 There is an actual mechanized proof that SML is typesafe.
 The practical up shot of this is that SML is rock solid.
 There's a definitive right answer to what a program should do and that answer is "whatever that one true implementation does".
-In fact, there are actually a lot of SML compilers.
+In fact, there are actually a lot of SML compilers and they're all reasonably compliant.
 Two noteworthy ones

  1. SML/NJ - An interactive system for SML.
 This provides a REPL and is what we use at CMU for our introduction to functional programming courses.